thexmanxyz/Popup-System-Messages-Gantry/README.md

 3. Configure the appearance according to your favor.

 ## Supported Parameters and Atom Options
+* Replaces the default system messages with a popup
 * Full rework of the MrT Freebie Atom
-  * Extensive rework and cleanup of JS code base
+  * Especially rework and cleanup of the JS code base
   * Encapsulated JS code within a component
   * Consider that system messages might already be there on page load
   * Event handling encapsulated and improved